WP-Reloaded/apply-online-plugin/README.txt

 * Created with love by [Spider Teams](https://spiderteams.com/home "We create the web!")

 == Installation ==
-1. Go to Plugins/Add New section, Search for Apply Online in the search box and install the plugin created by Spider Teams.
+1. Go to Plugins/Add New section, Search for ApplyOnline in the search box and install the plugin created by Spider Teams.
 1. After activation, go to All Ads section in your WordPress admin panel and create your desired ads with drag and drop Application Form Builder.
 1. To list ads on the front-end, create a dedicated WordPress page and write shortcode [aol]. isn't it so easy?
 1. For more information go to FAQs section in your WordPress admin panel under **Apply Online/Settings** section.